 China is investing hugely in the skiing industry because of the Games and wants to have millions of skiers before 2022.

 Unlike in France for example, the slopes are not connected to each other, so you will have to choose one for each day or stay in the same for both of the days.

 The travel agencies usually offer two specific resorts for a weekend from which you can choose.

 In each there are enough slopes and also a park with jumps, so don’t worry about getting bored.

 Furthermore most of the Chinese are just beginners, spending their time at the ski school or on the very flat green slopes.

 So most of the other slopes are almost empty and well prepared and with no bumps or icy plates till the late afternoon, which makes skiing in China very special and enjoyable.
 The lifts (all chairlifts or cable cars) work from 8 a.m. till 4 p.m.

 Green, Blue, Black – that is how slopes are marked in China.
 No reds.

-Skiiing in China – Artificial Snow and very cold!
+Skiing in China – Artificial Snow and Very Cold!

 As the area of Chongli is very dry, it rarely rains or snows so all the snow is made artificially.